Code-Institute-Submissions/Follow-the-moon/TESTING.md

 <img src="assets/images/TESTING images/js_validator.png" alt="JS Validator"/>

 ## Lighthouse
-I let all pages pass through Lighthouse in Chrome DevTools, the results for desktop can found here:
+All pages have passed through Lighthouse in Chrome DevTools, the results for desktop can found here:
 <img src="assets/images/TESTING images/lighthouse_desktop_reports.png" alt="Lighthouse desktop reports"/>
 and these are the results for the mobile versions:
 <img src="assets/images/TESTING images/lighthouse_mobile_reports.png" alt="Lighthouse mobile reports"/>
-I'm happy with the results and don't see the need for adjustments at this point.
+The results are satisfying, so at this moment there is no need for adjustments.

 ## GTmetrix
 The site was tested with [GTmetrix](https://gtmetrix.com/) by my husband.
 This is the [first report](https://gtmetrix.com/reports/daph1986.github.io/CTWNdIKZ/).
-After that I compressed the images to reduce the page loading time.
-At the end I tested it again myself, this is the [report](https://gtmetrix.com/reports/daph1986.github.io/LZl138ub/) from that test.
+After that the images were compressed to reduce the page loading time.
+At the end a final test was done, this is the [report](https://gtmetrix.com/reports/daph1986.github.io/XUnAX0rn/) from that test.
-I'm happy with the results.

 ## Color blindness
-Color blindness was tested on this [site](https://www.toptal.com/designers/colorfilter/) to ensure you would still be able to read my site when you have different types of color blindness.
-I added screenshot off the homepage test, but of course I tested all the pages.
+Color blindness was tested on this [site](https://www.toptal.com/designers/colorfilter/) to ensure you would still be able to read the website when you have different types of color blindness.
+Here you will find a screenshot off the homepage test, but of course all pages were tested.
 <img src="assets/images/TESTING images/protanopia.png" alt="Protanopia"/>
 <img src="assets/images/TESTING images/deutanopia.png" alt="Deutanopia"/>
 <img src="assets/images/TESTING images/tritanopia.png" alt="Tritanopia"/>
 <img src="assets/images/TESTING images/greyscale_achromatopsia.png" alt="Greyscale / Achromatopsia"/>

 ## Slack
-I also put my project on [Slack](https://slack.com/intl/en-nl/) and there I was attend on a few things by Richard Lovett & Marina Pavlovic, among others the fact that my moon calendar modal could be viewed better when there is a difference in background with the base page and that the contrast for my text and background on my daily life page wasn’t enough.
-I decided to adjust this by changing the background of my modal a bit and to change the background color for my daily life page in order to get a could contrast and keep the consistency in text color.
-Richard also gave me the advice to run the CSS through an online Autoprefixer CSS.
+On the 3rd of February the project was placed on [Slack](https://slack.com/intl/en-nl/) and there a few points were brought up by Richard Lovett & Marina Pavlovic, among others the fact that the moon calendar modal could be viewed better when there is a difference in background with the base page and that the contrast for the text and background on the daily life page wasn’t enough.
+The decision was made to adjust this by changing the background of the modal a bit and to change the background color for the daily life page in order to get a good contrast and keep the consistency in text color.
+Richard also gave the advice to run the CSS code through an online Autoprefixer CSS.

 ## Colleagues / friends / family
-I asked a lot of different people to check my project to ensure it works on different systems and devices.
-My site was tested on Samsung Galaxy TabA (10.1-inch 2019), OnePlus 5, Xiaomi Redmi Note 7, Xiaomi Redmi Note 8 Pro, Motorola G9, Motorola G5, Samsung S7, iPhone 6, iPhone 7, iPhone 12 and iPhone 12 Pro Max among others.
+A lot of different people were asked to check the project to ensure it works on different systems and devices.
+The website was tested on Samsung Galaxy TabA (10.1-inch 2019), OnePlus 5, Xiaomi Redmi Note 7, Xiaomi Redmi Note 8 Pro, Motorola G9, Motorola G5, Samsung S7, iPhone 6, iPhone 7, iPhone 12 and iPhone 12 Pro Max among others.
 My colleague found a bug when you turn your iPhone in landscape mode.
 <img src="assets/images/TESTING images/ios_bug_1.jpeg" alt="iOS bug 1"/>
 <img src="assets/images/TESTING images/ios_bug_2.jpeg" alt="iOS bug 2"/>
 <img src="assets/images/TESTING images/ios_bug_3.jpeg" alt="iOS bug 3"/>
 <img src="assets/images/TESTING images/ios_bug_4.jpeg" alt="iOS bug 4"/>
 <img src="assets/images/TESTING images/ios_bug_5.jpeg" alt="iOS bug 5"/>
-I did research and tried to solve it but didn't work out.
+Research was done and it was tried to solve but didn't work out.
 It was really frustrating because when you turn iPhones in landscape in the DevTools online this bug doesn't get displayed.
-I know it has to do with the "Notch" which is a safe area on iPhone as explained [here](https://css-tricks.com/the-notch-and-css/).
-It does this with more sites not only mine.
+It has to do with the "Notch" which is a safe area on iPhone as explained [here](https://css-tricks.com/the-notch-and-css/).
+It does this with more sites not only this website.
 So, this will be something for the future to solve. <br>
-#### Advices given after testing which I followed
+#### Advices given after testing which were followed
-1. The reason I put in a preload for jQuery is that a friend of mine, Benny, who works as a senior developer explained to me that this was a smart thing to do, so that the browser gets a hint of what is coming.
-He also suggested that it was better to give my redirect function on the homepage a more self-describing name for clarification and to make my email icon clickable and let it open in the default email.
+1. The reason a preload for jQuery was added, is that a friend of mine, Benny, who works as a senior developer explained that this was a smart thing to do, so that the browser gets a hint of what is coming and can prepare for loading the content.
+He also suggested that it was better to give the redirect function on the homepage a more self-describing name for clarification and to make the email icon clickable and let it open in the default email.
-2. It was my husband, Django, who suggested to put my JavaScript in a separate file.
+2. It was my husband, Django, who suggested to put the JavaScript in a separate file.

 Bugs
 ======
 #### Navigation menu
-I had a problem with my navigation menu on the homepage, it was pushing the content down, that was not supposed to happen. <br>
+There was a problem with the navigation menu on the homepage, it was pushing the content down, that was not supposed to happen. <br>
 <img src="assets/images/README images/menu_bug.png" alt="Menu bug"/> <br>
-I fixed it by changing my ccs from:
+It was fixed by changing the CSS from:
 ```
 .navbar {
     position: sticky;